Depression can be a heavyweight on your mind. Therapy can lift your mood and prepare you if it comes back in the future.

 Adverse Childhood Experiences (ACE) can leave their mark on you even when you’re older.
 It can cause anxiety, depressive symptoms and trust issues.
 You may want to understand more about the impact of these experiences.
 Our therapists are skilled and experienced in this area and they can offer you the support you’ll need to get past them.

 How much does depression affect you?

-You don’t have to be severely depressed to be struggling.
+Depression doesn’t mean your whole life has reached a complete standstill.
 Many people cope with the day-to-day and still feel disconnected, unfulfilled and lonely.
 If that fits your experience, then our short online course called 5 Daily Helpers will help you find that get-up-and-go that is missing.

 Individual Therapy (CBT) & Counselling

 To treat the more severe symptoms of depression, it helps to work closely with a therapist, counsellor or psychologist.
 We offer therapy both in-person locally in Birmingham and remotely online using video.
 We have a team of skilled professionals offering flexible times during weekdays, evening and weekends. £80 per Session.
 To get started, give us a call or book in for a consultation.

 Book a Therapy Consultation

 Find out more information about Individual Therapy (CBT) for Depression or book in for an Initial Consultation with one of our CBT therapists, counsellors or psychologists.